-There are a few minor spoilers in this review, mostly for the four previous books.
+There are a few very minor spoilers in this review, but it won’t ruin the book for you.

 It took me three months to read The Diviners and it’s not because I wasn’t interested in it.
 I actually wanted to read it faster, but I just didn’t have the time.
 In fact, this is the first book I’ve read by Libba Bray and I can’t wait to read more of hers.
 She’s definitely my kind of author!

 The Diviners was creepy, fun, interesting, suspenseful, and even a little bit romantic.
 I loved being thrown into 1920s New York City and experiencing all the fun of that era.
 I almost want to become a flapper myself now.